Table of Contents

 This is the most common acoustic body shape.
 It owes its popularity to crooning cowboys, folk and bluegrass players.
 It’s a piece of Americana all by itself.
 In fact, the Dreadnought is what most people picture when they think of an acoustic guitar.

 Named after an old English warship, you can feel confident taking this shape into almost any musical battle.
 In other words, it’s a very versatile body shape.

-In fact, it’s only drawback is that it can be too large for smaller players (unless you get a ¾ size guitar).
+In fact, it’s only drawback is that it can be too large for smaller players (unless you get a ¾ size).
 Some people also feel that it has limited access to higher frets.
 In reality, most acoustic players rarely play the higher frets, so it’s not much of a downside.
-This is especially true for beginning guitar players.
+This is especially true for beginning players.